 If you’re going the private route, put on that Don Draper necktie and write a most enticing advert without lying.
 Make sure you explain the nuances of the car, any issues it may have, any selling points that may attract someone, and what service history you have, and anything else relevant.
 Include your contact information and never, and we mean never, write out the words, "No low ballers, I know what I have."
 If you do, you're a meme and we'll mercillesly mock you.

 When someone rings you about your car, be sure to ask them if they have insurance, are ok with the asking price, and whether or not you can meet them at a neutral location.
 Try not to meet at your home.
 Never click links within texts or emails as they could be virus-laden.

 Set Up a Test Drive

-After screening your potential sucker buyer, set up a test drive at a neutral location.
+If you're going along and not selling the car to a third party dealer or company, you'll have to set up a test drive for the person interested in the car.
+After screening your potential sucker, err buyer, you'll want to set up a test drive at a neutral location.
 Be sure to get a copy of the person’s insurance.
 For extra security and safety, it’s not a bad idea to text a friend of your dealings or simply bring them along.

 Close The Deal

 Get you that money!
 If you have to, haggle with the potential buyer.
 You should, however, stay firm if you need a certain amount for the car.